NefertitiM/deep-learning-challenge/README.md

 #### Steps Taken to Increase Model Performance

 1. **Increased Layers**:
-   - Added a total of four hidden layers with 80 neurons each to enhance the model's capacity to learn complex patterns.
+   - Added a total of four hidden layers with 80 neurons each.

 2. **Activation Function Change**:
-   - Changed the activation function from ReLU to Sigmoid for hidden layers, which can help when dealing with smaller datasets.
+   - Changed the activation function from ReLU to Sigmoid for hidden layers.

 3. **Batch Normalization**:
-   - Continued using batch normalization after each hidden layer to stabilize training.
+   - Continued using batch normalization after each hidden layer.

 4. **Dropout Regularization**:
    - Retained dropout layers (20%) to mitigate overfitting.

 5. **Learning Rate Adjustment**:
-   - Adjusted the learning rate to 0.001 to improve convergence speed.
+   - Adjusted the learning rate to 0.001.

 6. **Increased Batch Size**:
-   - Increased the batch size to 200 for potentially more stable gradient estimates.
+   - Increased the batch size to 200.

 7. **Reduced Epochs**:
    - Limited training to 15 epochs to quickly assess model performance without overfitting.